FireDiscordBot/docs/README.md

 ![](./.gitbook/assets/reminders-better-time-parsing.png)

 {% hint style="info" %}
-By default, it'll use UTC but you can either specify a timezone (e.g. PST or AEST) or an offset (e.g. UTC-5 or UTC+2)
+By default, it'll use UTC but you can either specify a timezone (e.g. PST or AEST) or an offset (e.g. UTC-5 or UTC+2) in the command/message or set a timezone using the `/reminders timezone` command (hi from the future, this command was added after this so scroll up to March 13 2024 to learn more)
 {% endhint %}

 The time will (most of the time) be stripped from the actual reminder text too